alegione/alegione.github.io/_pages/about.md

      * Bash scripting for pipelines
      * Analysis using R
      * Shiny apps
-     * Python tools for bioinfomatics
+     * Python tools for bioinformatics